-Just like we build a home on stable, level ground, we need to ensure we’re building or installing applications on a secure computing platform.
+Like building a home on stable, level ground, we need to ensure we’re building or installing applications on a secure computing platform.
 Best practices will help us identify and prevent quality issues and security vulnerabilities.
 A solid foundation will save us time, money, and headaches in the long run.

 Understand the network architecture in which the solution will be housed:

-- Systems should have most recent patches.
+- Systems should have the most recent patches.

 - Availability – does the solution need to include a Business Continuity Plan (BCP) or Disaster Recovery (DR) plan?

 - What is the nature of the data to be handled?
-Is any of it sensitive? (e.g., what would happen if it were captured and posted in the newspaper or on a website, or found its way to enemy hands, be it a competing business or be it a rogue state?)
+Is any of it sensitive? (e.g., what would happen if it were captured and posted in the newspaper or on a website, or found its way to enemy hands, be it a competing business or a rogue state?)